 (1) Current height and weight IAW AR 600-9, include DA Form 5500 or DA Form 5501 results if applicable.

-(4) “I have read and understand the FY 20 AMEDD Enlisted Commissioning Program Guidelines”.
-The applicant will initial at the end of the statement.
+(4) “I have read and understand the FY 22 AMEDD Enlisted Commissioning Program Guidelines”.
+The applicant will sign/date the MFR.
+See MFR example.

-n.
-Security clearance: security clearance memo from unit’s security officer verifying that the applicant currently holds a security clearance, secret or higher and verified in Joint Personnel Adjudication System (JPAS).
+l.
+Security clearance: security clearance memo from unit’s security officer verifying that the applicant currently holds a security clearance, secret or higher, verified in Defense Information System for Security (DISS).
 Applicants without favorable adjudication of the T3 investigation are ineligible to apply.

-o.
+m.
 MILPO/S1 eligibility statement: submit statement signed by MILPO official (OIC or NCOIC E-6 or above) verifying applicants eligibility to participate in AECP.
-Statements will verify:
+The Eligibility statements will verify:

-(2) The above named applicant does not have any pending or current UCMJ actions, bar to re-enlistment or flagging actions per AR 600-8-2.
+(1) The above named applicant does not have any pending or current UCMJ actions, bar to re-enlistment or flagging actions per AR 600-8-2.